NuclearAbscission/Vector-library-for-Arduino/README.md

 # Vector-library-for-Arduino
-The Vector library provides a dynamic array implementation for Arduino that allows you to work with a collection of **elements of any type** (meaning you can store your custom defined objects in the vector).
+This ***up to date** Vector library provides a dynamic array implementation for Arduino that allows you to work with a collection of **elements of any type** (meaning you can store your custom defined objects in the vector).
 It is a flexible alternative to the standard fixed-size arrays in Arduino.

 ## Features